marcosun/smooth-fetch/README.md

 ### `interceptors.response.main((response, previousInterceptorResult) => {})`

-Overwrite built-in response interceptor.
+Override built-in response interceptor.
 The returned value will be passed to the next interceptor.

 ### `interceptors.response.append((response, previousInterceptorResult) => {})`